John Moore (British Army officer): Military and political career, 1776–1798

-Moore in Ireland 1798
+Moore in Ireland, 1798

-In 1798, he was made Major-General and served in the suppression of the Irish Rebellion of 1798.
+In 1798 he was made Major-General and served in the suppression of the Irish Rebellion of 1798.
 His personal intervention was credited with turning the tide at the Battle of Foulksmills on 20 June and he regained control of Wexford town before General Gerard Lake could, thereby possibly preventing its sacking.

 Moore and military training

-In 1799, he commanded a brigade in the Helder Expedition, with the campaign failing after the British and Russian forces failed to overcome entrenched Dutch defenders.
+In 1799 he commanded a brigade in the Helder Expedition, with the campaign failing after the British and Russian forces failed to overcome entrenched Dutch defenders.
 Moore himself was seriously injured in the action.
 He recovered to lead the 52nd regiment during the British campaign in Egypt against the French, having become colonel of that regiment in 1801 on the death of General Cyrus Trapaud.

-He returned to Great Britain in 1803 to command a brigade at Shorncliffe Army Camp near Folkestone, where he established the innovative system of drill and manoeuvre.
-Sir Arthur Bryant wrote: "Moore's contribution to the British Army was not only that matchless Light Infantry who have ever since enshrined his training, but also the belief that the perfect soldier can only be made by evoking all that is finest in man – physical, mental and spiritual."
+He returned to Britain in 1803 to command a brigade at Shorncliffe Army Camp near Folkestone, where he established the innovative system of drill and manoeuvre.
+The historian Sir Arthur Bryant wrote: "Moore's contribution to the British Army was not only that matchless Light Infantry who have ever since enshrined his training, but also the belief that the perfect soldier can only be made by evoking all that is finest in man – physical, mental and spiritual."

-War with France 1803–1808
+War with France, 1803–1808

 When it became clear that Napoleon was planning an invasion of Britain, Moore was put in charge of the defence of the coast from Dover to Dungeness.
 It was on his initiative that the Martello Towers were constructed (complementing the already constructed Shorncliffe Redoubt), following a pattern he had been impressed with in Corsica, where the Torra di Mortella, at Mortella Point, had offered a stout resistance to British land and sea forces.
 He also initiated the cutting of the Royal Military Canal in Kent and Sussex, and recruited about 340,000 volunteers to a militia that would have defended the lines of the South Downs if an invading force had broken through the regular army defences.
-In 1804, Moore was made a Knight Companion of the Bath and, in 1805, he was promoted to Lieutenant-General.
+In 1804 Moore was made a Knight Companion of the Bath and, in 1805, he was promoted to Lieutenant-General.

-In 1806, he returned to active duty in the Mediterranean and then in 1808 in the Baltic with Edward Paget to assist the Swedish.
-Disagreements with Gustavus IV soon led to his being sent home where he was ordered to Portugal in July 1808.
+In 1806 he returned to active duty in the Mediterranean and then in 1808 in the Baltic with Edward Paget to assist the Swedes.
+Disagreements with Gustav IV Adolf soon led to his being sent home where he was ordered to Portugal in July 1808.